The Single Screw Compressor technology

 How does a single screw compressor work?

 Differently form a screw compressor, it uses one main screw mashing with twin star rotors to produce volume matching compression cycle.
 Due to the main rotor, balanced in both radial and axial direction, the compressor bearing has extremely high reliability.
-Therefore, its life span can be as long as 10,000 hours longer than other screw compressors.
+Therefore, its life span can be longer than other screw compressors.
 The single screw compressor, then, has only three moving parts.
 As a result of that, it reduces the possibility of failure and keeps operation costs low.

 Find a video about Daikin Single screw technology here.